Pallof/One_a_day/README.md

 ## User Stories or Use Cases

 1. As a non-registered user you can create an account
-2. As a non-registered user you can also post recipes anonomously
+2. As a non-registered user you can answer questions still but will not have a score
-3. As a user you can add recipes
+3. As a user you can post in the comments section and maintain a score
-4. There recipes will contain your username and the date in which you posted it
+4. If your submitted question is selected, will receieve mention/shoutout for it
-5. As a user you can see what recipes you have contributed
+5. As a user you can see what question you have contributed
-6. As a user you can edit your recipes or create additions to them.

 ## Research Topics

-(___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

-1. Vue.js (5 points) want to try and implement something not using node.js
-Vue.js is state of the art and is currently a hot topic.
-But its libraries are also very challenging to learn.
-2. User Athentication (4 points)
-  create a user/password login system.

-Total points: 9
+1. React Native

+2. React Router

+3. Swift Implementation??? via IOS

+4.

 ## [Link to Initial Main Project File](app.js)